reqable/reqable-docs/en-US/changelogs/linux/index.md

 # Linux

+## v2.29.0 <small><small>*2024-11-10*</small></small>
+- 🚀 [NEW] Now can import Insomina API collections.
+- 🚀 [NEW] Now can import Swagger (OpenAPI) APIs.
+- 🚀 [NEW] The toolbox adds SHA1, SHA256, SHA512 and other message digest.
+- 🚀 [NEW] The toolbox adds HMAC tool.
+- 🚀 [NEW] The toolbox adds AES encryption and decryption tool.
+- 🚀 [NEW] Redesign the UI and UX of the toolbox.
+- 🚀 [NEW] Add the `Crypto` option to the right-click menu after selecting text.
+- 🚀 [NEW] Add the `Extract Copy` option to the right-click menu after selecting text.
+- 🚀 [NEW] Some lists provide sorting options.
+- 💪 [OPT] `Duration` in the traffic list is accurate to milliseconds.
+- 💪 [OPT] The toolbox merges the two categories of `Encoding` and `Decoding`.
+- 💪 [OPT] Environments will be automatically imported when importing API collections of third-party apps.
+- 💪 [OPT] The available status of JSON and XML in the right-click view menu will be more reasonable.
+- 💪 [OPT] The image viewer supports base64 format with the prefix `data:`.
+- 💪 [OPT] The API `Omit Equal Sign` option is moved to the request settings.
+- 💪 [OPT] Python-Requests code generation template.
+- 🐞 [FIX] The bug that the requests interrupted by interceptors cannot be edited.
+- 🐞 [FIX] The bug that the requests interrupted by interceptors lose the request body.
+- 🐞 [FIX] The bug that the traffic list search box was unable to input chinese.
+- 🐞 [FIX] The bug that the right-click menu may not disappear in some input fields.
+- 🐞 [FIX] The bug that the right-click menu may not popup in some tables.
+- 🐞 [FIX] The bug that the Apipost collection import failed.
+- 🐞 [FIX] The file name for uploading is no longer URL-encoded.
+- 🐞 [FIX] The bug that multipart header names are converted to lowercase when parsing.

 ## v2.28.0 <small><small>*2024-11-04*</small></small>
 - 🚀 [NEW] Community edition no longer limits the number of API tabs.
 - 🚀 [NEW] Introduce interceptor tab to track running processes.